Hummingbirds Found in South Dakota: (Pictures and Sounds)

 Species: A. colubris

-Ruby-throated hummingbirds are a year-round native bird to South Dakota and are most commonly seen as a summer breeding species in eastern South Dakota.
+Ruby-throated hummingbirds are the most commonly seen summer resident.
 Their main residence is mostly in the mid-west and on the east coast of the United States.

 Photo by: MaryLou Ziebarth